+Take a close look at the image above.
 The top panel shows changes in pressure, expressed as mmHg, during the cycle.
 There are three curves on this graph, one for aortic pressure changes, one for ventricular pressure changes, and one for atrial pressure changes.

 It should be pointed out that this figure represents pressures associated with the left side of the heart.
 If it were for the right side, the shapes of the curves would be similar but the maximum pressures would be much lower, only 20-30 mmHg.
 The middle of the figure shows volume changes in the left ventricle.
-What do you think a graph of volume changes in the right ventricle would look like?

-The two other lines at the bottom show when the various waves of the EKG appear with respect to the cycle and when the various heart sounds occur.
+The two other lines at the bottom show when the various waves of the ECG appear with respect to the cycle and when the various heart sounds occur.
 The labels across the bottom show when the heart is in systole and diastole.
 From the figure it is important to note that diastole composes about 2/3 of the cycle and systole about 1/3.
 The labels across the top list the different phases during the cycle, the vertical lines showing approximately when these phases begin and end.
 Notice that this figure represents more than one cycle, reinforcing the idea that these cycles are occurring repetitively with a new cycle beginning as soon as the previous cycle ends.

 One other point of clarification before we begin, there are two valves associated with each ventricle, the atrioventricular valves between the atria and ventricles (mitral or bicuspid on the left side and tricuspid on the right) and the semilunar valves between each ventricle and the large artery it pumps into (aortic on the left side and pulmonary on the right).
 Opening and closing of these valves is pressure dependent (upper graph).
 For example, if the pressure in the aorta is greater than the pressure in the left ventricle the aortic valve will be closed and if the pressure in the aorta is less than the pressure in the left ventricle the valve will be open.
-Likewise, for the mitral valve, if the pressure in the ventricle is greater than that of the atrium the valve will be closed and if the pressure in the ventricle is less than that of the atrium the valve will be open.
-Since it is a cycle we could begin our analysis at any point so let's begin during diastole at the point when the ventricles begin to fill, preparing for the next pumping cycle, this is labeled at the top as the period of rapid inflow.
+Also, for the mitral valve, if the pressure in the ventricle is greater than that of the atrium the valve will be closed and if the pressure in the ventricle is greater than that of the atrium the valve will be closed and if the pressure in the ventricle is less than that of the atrium the valve will be closed and if the pressure in the ventricle at the point when the ventricles begin to fill, preparing for the next pumping cycle, this is labeled at the top as the period of rapid inflow.